 As you dream of trekking to azure alpine lakes or through the ragged and gnarly terrain of remote deserts, consider the items required to make your trip flawless.
 Along with other essentials, you should consider a pair (or two) of sturdy hiking socks.
-Finding the perfect hiking sock may prove to be difficult, especially with a saturated sock market.
-While we know cotton fabrics and hiking socks are never a good match, what other factors do you need to consider?
-In this article, we will help you find the best product to match your needs.
+Finding the perfect pair may prove to be difficult, especially with such a saturated market.
+In this article, we will help you identify the best hiking socks to match your needs.

 Types of Socks